 After considerable worry as to whether there would be any interest, the organisers were very relieved when 15 cars turned up, the sun shone and everyone agreed that this was a ‘jolly good idea’!
 In fact, much of the support came from the wives who said at last they could enjoy a day out ‘with the boys and their toys’, without being “totally bored”.
 A particular pleasing sight was seeing the owner of a Ferrari 275GTB (John Lloyd) in deep conversation under the bonnet of the Austin 7 Ruby (David Titcombe) that had been parked next to it.

 The success of the club soon got around and the membership list began to grow.
-A committee was formed including Malcolm Cutler, Tony Scrivens, Peter Hands and Barry Cooper, who volunteered to be the secretary and start the club magazine – a post he has recently relinquished after 26 years!
+A committee was formed including Malcolm Cutler, Tony Scrivens, Peter Hands and Barry Cooper, who volunteered to be the secretary and start the club magazine.

 The rest, as they say, is history, with the club now having around 80 members, and organising a wide variety of events for its members throughout the year.